 Due to all the above, I would get triggered, resulting in panic attacks and hyperventilating when hearing some of their suggestions, because I knew it wouldn’t work.
 They were not listening to us.
 Another big part of the approaches were based on parent blaming, and everything that didn’t fit their tick in the box was ultimately wrong.

 The panick attacks happened multiple times a day at home too.
 Especially before we had to feed her.
 Can you imagine?
-Sometimes that should be so normal suffocated me, and my husband told me he felt the same.
+Something that should be so normal suffocated me, and my husband told me he felt the same.
 We really needed proper help.

 Other treatment options